Hungarian sour cherry pastry / Meggyes pite

 Ingredients

-• 2 cups of whole wheat flour (you can replace 1 cup with 1 cup of white flour)
+• 2 cup whole wheat flour (or white flour)

 • 1 tsp baking powder